RCS vs SMS: The ultimate comparison guide

 Branding and customization

 RCS allows businesses to customize the appearance and branding of their messages, including logos, colors, and fonts.
-This helps in establishing brand consistency and recognition, reinforcing the legitimacy of the OTP message and reducing the chances of phishing or other fraud attempts.
+This helps establish brand consistency and recognition, reinforces the legitimacy of the OTP message, and reduces the chances of phishing or other fraud attempts.

 RCS can integrate with other native phone features, such as contact lists, calendars, and location services.
 This allows for additional functionality, such as automatically populating OTP fields or providing contextual information based on the user’s location.